Livia Kaiser

 Livia Kaiser (born 2 October 2004) is a Swiss figure skater.
 She is the 2023 Swiss national champion, a two-time Swiss national bronze medalist, and the 2021 Volvo Open Cup silver medalist.
-Kaiser has represented Switzerland at the European Championships, finishing fourth in 2024.
+Kaiser has represented Switzerland at the European Championships three times, finishing as high as fourth in 2024.

+Kaiser represented Switzerland at the 2026 Winter Olympics.

 Personal life

 Kaiser was born on 2 October 2004 in Frauenfeld, Switzerland.
 She aspires to become either a veterinarian or a figure skating coach.

 Career

 Early years

 Kaiser became inspired to take up figure skating at age seven after watching countrywoman Sarah Meier win the 2011 European Championships.

 In the 2021–22 season, Kaiser reached the Swiss national podium for the first time as bronze medalist, and won silver medals internationally at the junior level at the Trophée Métropole Nice and the senior level at the Volvo Open Cup.
 She made her first appearance on the Challenger series at the 2021 CS Finlandia Trophy, coming nineteenth.